Fight the Fluff (Part 1): How to Improve Business Copy by Cutting the Clutter

 Becomes: Our team uses clear strategies to deliver what clients need.

-Jargon, buzzwords or specialist terms
+Limit jargon, buzzwords or specialist terms

 Phrases such as ‘in addition’, ‘a variety of’, ‘a bit’, ‘in my opinion’, ‘whether or not’, ‘in order to’, ‘at the same time as’ or ‘due to the fact that’ can often be simplified or cut with no impact on meaning.
 Other fillers include ‘that’, numerous adjectives or long noun strings.